andrebmuller/survey-info/README.md

 ## License

-See LICENSE.md file for licensing information.
+MIT License - See LICENSE.md for details